Mitten: Domestic cats

 That we have lost our mittens."

 "What!
 Lost your mittens, you naughty kittens!

 Then you shall have no pie."

 In the English-speaking world "Mittens" is a popular name for a cat – whether because of the nursery rhyme, or because some cats' fur patterns create contrasting colours on their feet, creating the impression they are "wearing mittens".
 In the 1907 children's book The Tale of Tom Kitten by Beatrix Potter, the title character has a sister named Mittens.

+Detective Mittens: The Crime Solving Cat is a FilmCow video about a cat named Mittens.

 The 1959 Rodgers and Hammerstein song "My Favorite Things", from the musical The Sound of Music, includes the lyrics: "Raindrops on roses and whiskers on kittens/Bright copper kettles and warm woolen mittens".

 Mittens is a domestic cat in Wellington, New Zealand, who wanders the city's central business district and is fondly regarded by locals and tourists.

 In the 2008 Disney animated film Bolt, Mittens (voiced by Susie Essman) is a feral cat who helps the title character, a white shepherd dog voiced by John Travolta, find his way home.